braboj/the-great-wall/docs/solution.md

 - [x] Extend the interface to new requirements during the development
 - [x] Add more unit tests to cover all relevant classes

+NOTES:

-> The unit tests are not working as expected.
-The issue is related to the
-> logging solution and more specifically when the main process logs to the
+1. _The unit tests are passing, but a process remains in the background after the tests are completed.The issue is related to the logging solution and more specifically when the main process logs to the logging queue._

-> logging queue.
-For now, the main process will not log to the queue to
+2. _For now, the main process will not log to the queue to ensure successful unit tests.
-> ensure successful unit tests.
-Further investigation is necessary to resolve
+Further investigation is necessary to resolve the issue._
-> the issue.

 ### 7.9.
 Allow configuration from the user